 The agency maintains a comprehensive range of policies and procedures which are reviewed at least every three years.
 Policies and procedures are maintained on an electronic system accessible to all staff, and paper policies are retained in the office used by staff daily.
 The agency maintains and implements a policy relating to complaints and compliments.
-The inspector noted that one complaint was received and addressed in accordance with agency procedures during the reporting period of 1 April 2015 to 31 March 2016.
+The inspector noted that two complaints were received and addressed in accordance with agency procedures during the reporting period of 1 April 2015 to 31 March 2016.

 Staff could describe how they would respond to concerns about performance of a colleague and knew how to access the whistleblowing policy.
 There are effective systems of formal and informal supervision and consultation, both inside and outside of normal working hours.
 Staff that provided feedback to the inspector were informed of their responsibilities and understood their roles.

 Written and verbal guides to daily roles and responsibilities were available to staff on a daily basis.
-It was noted that staff had been provided with specific information regarding the role of RQIA, inspection guidance issued by RQIA to providers, and their role in the event of an RQIA inspection.
+It was noted that staff had been provided with specific information regarding RQIA inspections.